EDSAC

 Later the project was supported by J. Lyons & Co.
-Ltd., intending to develop a commercially applied computer and succeeding in Lyons' development of LEO I, based on the EDSAC design.
+Ltd., intending to develop a commercially applied computer and resulting in Lyons' development of the LEO I, based on the EDSAC design.
 Work on EDSAC started during 1947, and it ran its first programs on 6 May 1949, when it calculated a table of square numbers and a list of prime numbers.
 EDSAC was finally shut down on 11 July 1958, having been superseded by EDSAC 2, which remained in use until 1965.